Welcome to Wairoa, Hawkes Bay, New Zealand. Home

 Map of Eastland

 Wairoa is on the East Coast of the North Island.
-It is the northernmost town in the Hawke's Bay region, and is located on the northern shore of Hawke Bay at the mouth of the Wairoa River and to the west of Mahia Peninsula.
+It is the northernmost town in the Hawke's Bay region.
+Wairoa is located on the northern shore of Hawke Bay at the mouth of the Wairoa River and to the west of Mahia Peninsula.
 It is 100 kilometres northeast of Napier, and a similar distance southwest of Gisborne.
-Servicing a large rural community Wairoa's population is 4272 (2006 Census) and a further residing in the wider Wairoa region 4212 (2006 Census) Wairoa is only unique in two areas that we are aware of, firstly a very wide river runs through the center of town and secondly there is a Lighthouse positioned on the river bank opposite the main shopping area.
+Servicing a large rural community Wairoa's population is 8200 - 2014 ERP Census.
+The Wairoa District is 0.2 percent of the New Zealand Population and ranks 62th in size out of the 67 districts in New Zealand.
+Wairoa is only unique in two areas that we are aware of, firstly a very wide river runs through the center of town and secondly there is a Lighthouse positioned on the river bank opposite the main shopping area.

 Wairoa Lighthouse Aerial view of Wairoa The Effects of Cyclone Bola

-The aerial picture of The Wairoa Bridge above, was taken in 1988, as in March of that year Wairoa weathered an extremely severe cyclone.
+The aerial picture of The Wairoa Bridge above, was taken on March the 8th 1988 when Wairoa weathered an extremely severe cyclone.

-You can read more on Cyclone Bola on our Cyclone Bola Facts and Photos page.
+You can read more on Cyclone Bola on our Cyclone Bola Summary of Events and Photo pages.

-The force of the logs, branches and debris was so great that the piles of our bridge, as you can see below, were taken out, causing the bridge to completely cave in, and parts of it swept away.
-This in turn broke the main water pipes and power sources to the town for days to follow.
+The force of the logs, branches and debris, that had been washed down from the catchment area, was so great that the piles of the Wairoa bridge, as you can see below, were taken out.
+The Wairoa Bridge, built in 1933, completely collapse and caved in, with 100 metres of her being swept down the river.
+This in turn broke the main water pipe, the sewage pipe and one of the power sources to the town for days to follow.
+Wairoa was isolated for days other than by air, not only from the rest of the world, but also from each other with no link between the north side and the south side.

 Wairoa Bridge

 Wairoa was declared a Civil Defence Emergency area and the locals rallied to support each other.
-The New Zealand Army was called in to assist the many services working over time to supply power and water to the south side of Wairoa.
-You can read more on Cyclone Bola on our Cyclone Bola Facts and Photos page.
+The New Zealand Army was called in to assist the many services working over time to supply water to the south side of Wairoa.
+You can read more on Cyclone Bola on our Cyclone Bola pages.

 Wairoa Bridge

-The New Bridge has much more clearance underneath and more space between its support pillars, it was also moved relative to the old bridge to give it a stronger foundation which is much less likely to be damaged by the flow of the river even in severe flood conditions.
+The New High Level Wairoa Bridge completed at the end of 1989 is higher and has better clearance underneath and more space between its support pillars.
+It was built relative to the old bridge to give it a stronger foundation which is much less likely to be damaged by the flow of the river even in severe flood conditions.

 Wairoa Bridge